 A leisurely visit to this center not only allows us to visualize the techniques and processes associated with traditional exploitations, but also to understand, in a semantic exercise, the Asturian lexicon of these tasks, the most appropriate definitions of tools and practices:

-As a the cuayu or the rennet for milk: before, taken from the stomach of the piglet animal.
+How to Live Aligned with the cuayu or the rennet for milk: before, taken from the stomach of the piglet animal.

 The arnios: the cylindrical rings, made of wood, leather, bark ..., to drain the cheese.